SerenaRoncagliolo/HMHC/README.md

 # HMHC
-From Human Motion to Humanoid Control
+From Human Motion to Humanoid Control Lab
+See Report for detailed explanation